 The Selectmen recommend this appropriation 3-0.
 The Budget Committee recommends this appropriation 8-0.
 Majority vote required.
-As amended at Deliberative Session.

 This is the total of all operating budgets for the Town, excluding warrant articles.
-It was amended by \$9,999 at deliberative session, intended for the Fire Rescue Department budget.
-The budget can be found on the State Form MS-7, which is available on the Town's website, in the 2012 Annual Town Report, or a printed copy can be obtained at the Selectmen's Office.
-A detailed line item spreadsheet is available on the Town's website showing the 2013 recommendations (on the Budget Committee page).
+The full budget detail can be found on the State Form MS-7, which is available on the Town's website, in the 2012 Annual Town Report, or a printed copy can be obtained at the Selectmen's Office.